tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 {{activity}}
 You can't view the Swagger UI display locally &mdash; you must view it on a web server.
 If you already have a web server, great.
 Just upload the dist folder there and view it.

-You can also run a web server locally on your computer.
+You can also run a web server locally on your computer through XAMPP:

 1. Download and install [XAMPP](https://www.apachefriends.org/).
+2. After installation, in your Applications folder, open the XAMPP folder and start the '''manager-osx''' console.
-2. Start XAMPP and open the **Manage Servers** tab in the console manager.
+2. Click the **Manage Servers** tab in the console manager.
 3. Select **Apache Web Server** and click **Start**.
 4. Open the htdocs folder where XAMPP was installed.
 On a Mac, the location is usually in /Applications/XAMPP/xamppfiles/htdocs.
 5. Drag the dist folder into this space.